gravitational/gravity/docs/7.x/selinux.md

 ## Installation

-Installer will use SELinux if a) the host has SELinux enabled and b) installer has SELinux support for the host OS distribution and
+Installer will use SELinux if all of these conditions are met:

+  * the host has SELinux enabled
+  * installer has SELinux support for the host OS distribution (see [Supported OS Distributions](#os-distribution-support) below)
-c) SELinux support has been turned on with `--selinux`.
+  * SELinux support has been turned on with `--selinux`

 Installer does the following as the first step when running on a host with the above conditions met: